 We are a global energy technology company.
 We deliver smart, easy-to-use solutions that manage solar generation, energy storage and communication on one single platform.
-We have revolutionized the solar industry with our microinverter technology and we produce a fully integrated solar-plus-storage solution.
-As of the end of 2022, we have cumulatively shipped approximately 58 million microinverters, and over three million Enphase systems have been deployed in more than 145 countries.
+Our intelligent microinverters work with virtually every solar panel made, and when paired with our smart technology, results in one of the industry's best-performing clean energy systems.
+As of the end of 2023, we have cumulatively shipped more than 73 million microinverters, and over four million Enphase residential and commercial systems have been deployed in more than 150 countries.